lvgl/docs_old/en/get-started/pc-simulator.md

 4. If build essentials are not installed yet: `sudo apt-get install build-essential`

 #### Windows
 If you are using **Windows** firstly you need to install MinGW ([64 bit version](http://mingw-w64.org/doku.php/download)).
-After it do the following steps to add SDL2:
+After installing MinGW, do the following steps to add SDL2:

 1. Download the development libraries of SDL.
 Go to [https://www.libsdl.org/download-2.0.php](https://www.libsdl.org/download-2.0.php) and download _Development Libraries: SDL2-devel-2.0.5-mingw.tar.gz_